eonist/eonist.github.io/_posts/2017-07-31-bundle-files-in-xcode.md

 ### Note:
 - If you update something in a .bundle the .bundle in your app also get's updated.
 It does not get updated other wise.
 - Sometimes you have to add the .bundle file to app target -> buildphases -> copy bundle resources
+- If you need to access a file quickly: var sourceURL = URL(fileURLWithPath: Bundle.main.resourcePath!);sourceURL.appendPathComponent("archive.zip") (dra the file into src of xcode)